 Alternative 2 would have a significant impact under CEQA because the movement of Monterey Road east to accommodate the HSR right-of-way would require the demolition of the resource and would materially impair characteristics that qualify it as a CEQA resource.
 The Authority would implement mitigation measures to minimize impacts on cultural resources.
-CUL-MM#6 will require that the building's documentation be updated prior to construction.
+CUL-MM#6 would require that the building's documentation be updated prior to construction.
 The documentation would record the current architectural character of the resource, as well as describe the winery's historical development.
 The documentation would also describe the resource's association with the viticulture industry and Italian immigration in the Morgan Hill area during the late 19th and early 20th centuries and would include current and available historical images of the resource.
-CUL-MM#7 will provide for the creation of an interpretive exhibit about the history of the resource and its role within the viticulture industry in the area, with a focus on the important contributions of Italian settlers to the local community.
+CUL-MM#7 would provide for the creation of an interpretive exhibit about the history of the resource and its role within the viticulture industry in the area, with a focus on the important contributions of Italian settlers to the local community.
 Using the documentation prepared under CUL-MM#6, a qualified historian and designer would craft a public exhibition documenting the significant history of the resource.
-Application of CUL-MM#4 was considered; however, because the Cribari Winery is significant for its association with the agricultural development of the Santa Clara Valley, removing the building from its historic location would substantially diminish the resource's historic integrity and would not be effective in avoiding material impairment to its significance.